Penzance, Cornwall, South West England Devon and Cornwall

 Rebecca Lyle, Principle Officer for Transport and Infrastructure Cornwall Council.

-This Project embodies Mei Loci’s core value of creating spaces to keep communities better connected.
+This Project embodies our core value of creating beautiful spaces to keep communities better connected through Landscape Architecture.
 Playful Giant ‘Pebbles’, made by local sculptor Ben Barrell, act as seats and playable features, in keeping with the sea-warn granite boulders in the local sea waters.
-The Promenade Redesign is also part of the Environment Agency’s much longer-term regeneration and coastal protection scheme and Cornwall Council’s ‘Bay to Bay’ project, to connect Marazion and Mousehole via a designated cycle route adjacent to the Promenade.
+The Promenade Redesign is also part of the Environment Agency’s long-term regeneration and coastal protection scheme and Cornwall Council’s ‘Bay to Bay’ project, to connect Marazion and Mousehole via a designated cycle route adjacent to the Promenade.

 Penzance Promenade has been chosen to host the Grand Depart of the Tour of Britain, which is the UK’s most prestigious cycling event, in September 2021 .